ke1thw/Overdose_Death_Visualization/README.md

 - **Change Data Type in Line Chart**: Use the dropdown menu to switch between death rates, crude rates, or prescription data.

 ## Vercel
-You can also visit the webpage via the link.
+You can also visit the webpage via `https://opioiddeath.vercel.app/`.
 ## Contributing
 Contributions to enhance the dashboard are welcome.
 Please follow the standard fork-and-pull request workflow on GitHub.
 Ensure that your code adheres to existing style guidelines and has been tested adequately.